 I’m Nina.
-I’m a PhD student at the University of Michigan studying Epidemiology.
+I’m a PhD Candidate at the University of Michigan studying Epidemiology.
 I’ve always been interested in science, infectious diseases, and vaccines, and I studied chemistry in college with the hopes of engineering vaccines in the lab.
 Unfortunately, lab life was definitely not a good fit for me.

 Over the last four years, through working in industry and my MPH (also at UM), I found my passion: understanding not how to make better vaccines in the lab, but how to ensure that they are effectively implemented in populations.
 The key to this is understanding how and why effective vaccines may fail to reach their potential effectiveness.
 One of the biggest reasons is due to individuals choosing not to get vaccinated or not to vaccinate their children.